 Under NSW law, restricted breeds can no longer be sold or given away in NSW.
 It is illegal to accept ownership of such a dog.
 If you already own such a dog, you must desex and register it with the City of Sydney.

 The restricted dogs law applies to:

 - Perro de Presa Canario or Presa Canario

 - other breeds whose importation is prohibited by the Customs Act

 - any dog declared by an authorised officer of a council, under the Companion Animals Act 1998, to be a restricted dog.

-If your dog is reported by a member of the public to us, or a City ranger suspects your dog is one of these breeds (or a cross breed) and you haven’t notified the City, we will investigate and possibly declare the dog a restricted breed.
+If your dog is reported by a member of the public to us, or a ranger suspects your dog is one of these breeds (or a crossbreed) and you haven’t notified us, we will investigate and possibly declare the dog a restricted breed.

 You will be notified and if you disagree, you can request a breed assessment (from a registered assessor).
 You can also request a temperament assessment to test whether your dog is dangerous.

 Rules for restricted, dangerous and menacing dogs